Trump vs. Harris? In Florida, abortion is the biggest question on the ballot.

 Experts note that the language of the amendment was approved for inclusion on the Florida ballot by the state’s highest court on the basis of its clarity, and that existing definitions in Florida law, such as the meaning of “viability,” must be followed if the amendment passes.

-A TV ad by supporters of Amendment 4 – claiming the Florida abortion law has no “real” rape or health exceptions – was rated “mostly false” by Politifact.
-The current Florida law does contain a health exception, and other Florida law requires exceptions for cases of rape and incest up to 15 weeks of pregnancy.
+A TV ad by supporters of Amendment 4 – claiming the Florida abortion law has no “real” rape or health exceptions – was rated “mostly false” by PolitiFact.
+The current Florida law does contain a health exception, and other Florida law requires exceptions for cases of rape and incest for up to 15 weeks of pregnancy.

 Anna Hochkammer, executive director of the Florida Women’s Freedom Coalition and a leader on Amendment 4, agrees with Mr. DiPietro that the battle will be fought in the middle.

-Note: Editor’s note: This article was updated Oct.
-7, the date of its initial publication, with the latest status on judicial review of Georgia’s six-week abortion ban.